Date: Wednesday, December 6, 2017

-However, the Strait Regional School Board continues to significantly benefit from a number of provincially targeted funding initiatives implemented by the Department of Education and Early Childhood Development as part of Nova Scotia’s Action Plan for Education to support student achievement.
-Specifically, the Board has benefitted from a funding increase of $639,100 from $4,055,000 in 2015-2016 to $4,694,100 for 2016-2017 in provincially targeted initiatives primarily in the following areas:
+The Strait Regional School Board continues to benefit significantly from a number of provincially targeted funding initiatives implemented by the Department of Education and Early Childhood Development.
+Specifically, the Board has seen an increase primarily in the following areas:

-- Continuation of the class size cap for Grades Primary to 4;
+- Class size cap for Grades Primary to 6;

-This additional funding has allowed the Board to implement programming that it otherwise would not have been able to do without this support of the Department of Education and Early Childhood Development and the Council to Improve Classroom Conditions.
+This additional funding has allowed the Board to implement programming that it otherwise would not have been able to do without this support from both the Department of Education and Early Childhood Development and the Council to Improve Classroom Conditions.

 As part of the School Board’s annual budgeting process, all areas of spending are reviewed to ensure the strategic use of all resources and to ensure that the best financial decisions are made.